Our passion for training dogs is unmatched as is our belief that trained dogs have immeasurable uses.

 With more than 30 years of experience in dog training our trainers hold Individual certifications in specific training categories as well as working in public community settings to ensure a great fit for the dog and owner.
 Our team is passionate about their work, and employs positive reinforcement training methods.

 Basic Household Obedience classes will teach your dog to walk on a leash without pulling.
 Coming when called.
 Sit and down on command.
 Staying in one place when told.
 We can help you solve everyday problems such as jumping, counter surfing, pulling on the leash, barking and running away.
 Our Advanced class is geared towards training your dog to be a Therapy Dog.
 We prepare you for passing the Therapy Dog International (TDI) test and bring in a third party from TDI to certify you and your dog as a Therapy Dog team.
+Jack and Lori are also available for private lessons.

 If you would like to sign up or have any questions about classes you can contact Lori or Jack (810.714.4861)